-Opening the fridge the day after Thanksgiving can be a risky maneuver as precariously arranged tupperware threaten to tumble out and you’re confronted with just how much you really cooked.
-Take advantage of this leftovers paradise by using them to whip up a killer morning-after brunch, starring your Thanksgiving fixins.
+Opening the fridge the day after Thanksgiving can be a risky maneuver as precariously arranged Tupperware threatens to tumble out and you’re confronted with just how much you really cooked.
+Take advantage of this paradise of holiday leftovers by using them to whip up a killer morning-after brunch, starring your Thanksgiving fixings.
 Your fridge and your family will thank you!

 Tired of clean-up?
 Keep it simple with a one-pan dish that rolls out the welcome mat for whatever you have lying around.
 The good news is Thanksgiving dishes are usually complementary and best eaten in combination.
 Put that kumbaya spirit to use in a brunch dish that brings leftovers of all kinds together.